 However, since some fruits can actually be harmful to dogs, is it safe to give pineapple to our canine friends?
 Let us try to find out.

 Why Pineapples Can be Good for Dogs

 As pineapples are a good source of nutrition, they can be a healthy addition in your pet's diet.
 The fruit contains a great deal of vitamin C, the immune boosting nutrient.
 So giving pineapple can certainly strengthen your dog's immune system.

 The fruit is also a good source of dietary fiber, vitamin B6, magnesium, and iron.
 It also contains moderate amounts of vitamin A and calcium.
 Moreover, pineapples are cholesterol-free and contain very less amount of sodium.
 With so many nutrients to offer, pineapples can surely be a great addition into your dog's diet.

 Pineapples have long been considered good for digestion.
 They are high in bromelain―a combination of enzymes that help in the breakdown of proteins in meat.
 They are essentially protein-digesting enzymes.

 Since a dog's diet is usually high in proteins that primarily come from meat sources, the bromelain in pineapple can facilitate absorption of protein.
 In short, feeding pineapple can certainly contribute in better digestion of proteins in dogs.

 Deters Poop Eating Habit

-Another theory behind this unacceptable behavior is that the dog is unable to digest food properly.
+Another theory behind this behavior is that the dog is unable to digest food properly.
 So it tries to consume feces in an attempt to eat the undigested nutrients in the poop.
-In such circumstances too, pineapple can be helpful as it aids in digestion.
-So adding pineapple to your pet's diet will not only improve digestion but also wean its 'poop eating habit'.
+In such circumstances, pineapple can be helpful as it aids in digestion.
+So adding pineapple to your pet's diet will not only improve digesxtion but also wean its 'poop eating habit'.